jhuhta/drupal9-fe-challenge/README.md

     in other ways either.
 "MVP level" is totally fine.
   * You can omit the "VIEW DEAL" button from the video, and the view you get to after pressing the button.
 * Choose any stack you like.
-There is Vue.js library included as an example, but use whatever you like.
-Just be ready to justify your choice.
+There is Vue.js library included as an example with a sample JS file (the `my_app` module), and also a React starting kit with simple hello world implementation (the `my_react_app` module).
 * Create a way to compile your css, if you use SASS/PostCSS/whatnot.
   You might need to edit your `.lando.yml` and do a `lando rebuild` in the process.
+* Use of CSS-in-JS approach with React is also ok.
 * Create a dummy node of type Basic page, where you embed this app you made.

 ## Evaluation criteria